Jasmine Moore: Biography

 She competed at the 2024 World Athletics Indoor Championships in Glasgow where she came fifth with a distance of 14.15m.
 In June 2024, she won the triple jump at the United States Olympic trials in Eugene, Oregon.
 She later finished second in the long jump at the trials with a jump of 6.98 metres.
 In doing so, she became the first American woman to be selected for the same Olympics at both events.
 At the Olympics in Paris, Moore won the bronze medal in the triple jump with a jump of 14.67 m, becoming the first American women to win an Olympic medal in the triple jump.
 She went onto win her second bronze of the Games in the long jump, recording a best jump of 6.96 m.

 She won the triple jump title with 14.68 metres, and jumped 6.82 metres to place fifth overall in the long jump at the 2025 USA Outdoor Track and Field Championships.
 She recorded her first ever Diamond League win in Silesia, jumping a meeting record of 6.85 m to win the long jump.
 She then placed third in the triple jump at the 2025 Memorial Van Damme in the Diamond League, in Brussels, Belgium.
 She finished sixth in the triple jump at the Diamond League Final in Zurich on 28 August.
 In September 2025, she competed in the triple jump at the 2025 World Championships in Tokyo, Japan, qualifying for the final and placing seventh overall.

+In February 2026, Moore won the long jump at the 2026 USA Indoor Track and Field Championships with a best jump of 6.86 metres.
+The following day, she also won the triple jump title at the championships with a best jump of 13.89 metres.
+She was selected to represent the United States in both disciplines at the 2026 World Athletics Indoor Championships in Toruń, Poland, placing seventh overall in both events.